fatmahussein252/Heap_Memory_Manager/README.md

 - HmmAlloc.png and HmmFree.png : flowcharts of the allocation and deallocation operations in my program.

 ## Usage
-After cloning the repo, compile the program using the commands:
+After cloning the repo, compile and run the program using the commands:
 ````
 make
 ./myHMM